Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

 - Sets all of the 'Objects.package' files to read only so you can't corrupt them.

+- Changes the menus so they just say 'The Sims™ 2'.

+- Changes the title screen music and loading text to be the ones from base game.

 - Installs dgVoodoo 2 for improved compatibility and performance.

 - Installs the 'TS2-Extender' created by [Lazy Duchess](https://www.tumblr.com/lazyduchess).